jtobin/lgram/README.md

 ./conj
 ```

-You can supply keywords to filter the set of conjugations to drill.
-Just
+Filter the set of conjugations to drill by appending keywords as arguments.
-append them as arguments, e.g.:
+E.g.:

 ```
 ./conj coniūnctīvus āctivum
 ```

-to drill only conjugations in either the active voice or with subjunctive mood.
+to drill only conjugations in *both* the active voice *and* with subjunctive
+mood.

 To drill declensions, use: